TheCodeGen/Javafx_auth_application/README.md

 # Odyssey

-**Odyssey** is a personal project that simulates a signup and login application for a travel agency.
+**Odyssey** is a simple yet modern looking javafx based personal project that simulates a signup and login application for a travel agency.
 It allows users to securely register, log in, and manage their travel profiles.

 ## Features
 - **User Signup**: New users can create an account by providing basic details.